Expert Conversations on Treating RET Mutations

 Fred Hutch Cancer Center, Teaching Associate, University of Washington School of Medicine

 Alex Robinweiler is a physician assistant at Fred Hutch and a teaching associate at the University of Washington.
-Before joining Fred Hutch at Overlake Cancer Center, he worked in family medicine.
-He also worked in urgent care as an emergency medical technician for several years.
-His area of clinical practice is working with patients in general medical oncology, benign and malignant hematology.
+Before joining Fred Hutch at Overlake Cancer Center, he worked in family medicine and urgent care for several years.
+His area of clinical practice is working with patients in general medical oncology, benign and malignant hematology, at a community oncology site.

 Juna Jovani